Asteroid impact prediction: Spacewatch

 Spacewatch was an early sky survey focussed on finding near Earth asteroids, founded in 1980.
 It was the first to use CCD image sensors to search for them, and the first to develop software to detect moving objects automatically in real-time.
 This led to a huge increase in productivity.
 Before 1990 a few hundred observations were made each year.
 After automation, annual productivity jumped by a factor of 100 leading to tens of thousands of observations per year.
 This paved the way for the surveys we have today.

 Although the survey is still in operation, in 1998 it was superseded by Catalina Sky Survey.
 Since then it has focused on following up on discoveries by other surveys, rather than making new discoveries itself.
 In particular it aims to prevent high priority PHOs from being lost after their discovery.
 The survey telescopes are 1.8 m and 0.9 m.
-The two follow up telescopes are 2.3 m and 4 m.
+The two follow-up telescopes are 2.3 m and 4 m.

 Zwicky Transient Facility

 The Zwicky Transient Facility (ZTF) was commissioned in 2018, superseding the Intermediate Palomar Transient Factory (2009–2017).
-It is designed to detect transient objects that rapidly change in brightness as well as moving objects, for example supernovae, gamma ray bursts, collisions between two neutron stars, comets and asteroids.
+It is designed to detect transient objects that rapidly change in brightness, for example supernovae, gamma ray bursts, collisions between two neutron stars, as well as moving objects such as comets and asteroids.
 The ZTF is a 1.2 m telescope that has a field of view of 47 square degrees, designed to image the entire northern sky in three nights and scan the plane of the Milky Way twice each night to a limiting magnitude of 20.5.
 The amount of data produced by ZTF is expected to be 10 times larger than its predecessor.